dogecoin/dogecoin/CONTRIBUTING.md

   - Push topic branch to your copy of the repository.
   - Raise a Pull Request via GitHub.

-The project coding conventions in the [developer notes](doc/developer-notes.md) must be adhered to.
+The coding conventions in the [developer notes](doc/developer-notes.md) must be adhered to.

 In general [commits should be atomic](https://en.wikipedia.org/wiki/Atomic_commit#Atomic_commit_convention) and diffs should be easy to read.
 For this reason do not mix any formatting